ConsoleCurious/DFIR_Scripts/README.md

 **QR_Code_extractor.py**: This Python program reads an image containing a QR code, decodes the QR code using the pyzbar library, and extracts the embedded information, such as a URL or text, which it then saves to a txt file, to prevent accidental clicks.
 The program uses the Pillow library to handle image processing.

+**Email_Headers_Extractor_msg.py**: This Python program recursively searches for .msg email files in a specified directory and its subdirectories.
+It extracts the email headers from each file, along with the file name and path.
+The output is saved to a CSV file.